Chart Color Schemes

 Cammeray features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Cammeray's dwelling structure, as per the latest Census data, consisted of 24.8% houses and 75.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Cammeray's dwelling structure, as recorded in the latest Census, consisted of 24.8% houses and 75.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Cammeray was at 29.5%, similar to Sydney metro's level.
-Mortgaged dwellings accounted for 28.6% and rented dwellings for 41.9%.
-The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $2,427.
+Home ownership in Cammeray was at 29.5%, similar to Sydney metro's level, with the rest of dwellings either mortgaged (28.6%) or rented (41.9%).
+The median monthly mortgage repayment in Cammeray was $3,033, higher than Sydney metro's average of $2,427.
 Median weekly rent in Cammeray was $580, compared to Sydney metro's $470.
-Nationally, Cammeray's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+Nationally, Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing